 \\ The source of data for the average cost per individual comes from COGNOS a reporting tool for the Alaska Medical Assistance Health Enterprise.
-The source of data for the number of individuals on DDRR who are requesting the services is from the DDRR application with data stored in DS3.
-The data was pulled in July 2017.
+The source of data for the number of individuals on DDRR who are identifying their need for specific services within next 2 years is from the DDRR application with data stored in Harmony.
+The data was pulled for FY 2019.

-Section 5: Number of Individuals Selected or Removed From the Registry FY17
+Section 5: Number of Individuals Selected or Removed From the Registry FY19